AusClimateService/data-code-group/roadmap.md

 4. Does the code need to be published with a DOI?
 (Appendix 4)

-Downstream users of the associated data could conduct the review if appropriate, or else Work Package 4 can provide support for code review.
+Downstream users of the associated data could conduct the review if appropriate, or else the Storage and Code Group can provide support for code review.

 ### Appendix 4: Publication